DeSantis nails down teacher pay increases

 “The message should be loud and clear.
 We want schools fully open in the fall because there is no better way to educate our kids than to have that great teacher in front of that child,” Education Commissioner Richard Corcoran told reporters June 12.

-At Wednesday’s news conference, Corcoran said the teacher pay initiative will improve the quality of educators in the classroom.
+At last week’s news conference, Corcoran said the teacher pay initiative will improve the quality of educators in the classroom.

 “The real winner, the biggest winner from this initiative … are the children,” Corcoran said.
 “Yeah, the teachers are getting the money, but the kids are the winners because they are going to have tremendous quality education outcomes.”